DUNE/computing-HWDB/_episodes/04-Data-Management-WEB-UI.md

 #### Bulk Adding Items

 Bulk Adding allows you to add a number of items simultaneously.
 This is handy if you have a number of Items you wish to reserve Part IDs for, but you’re not ready to enter all the information for those Items yet.

-We can click on "Bulk Add" which will produce the following.
+To bulk add items:

+- Use the back button on your broser to return to the list of items for "Front Axle".
+(You may wish to hit the refresh button on your browser to pick up any items you have added since you were last on that screen.)
+- Click on the "BULK ADD..." button towards the top of the screen.
+The UI will display the "Item Bulk Add" Screen.
+- Select the appropriate values in the "Country of Origin" and "Resp.
+Institution" fields.
+- Manufacturer is optional.
+- Enter the number of items you wish to add in the "Count" field.
+- Click the "SAVE" button.
+The UI will respond with a page in a new tab containing bar codes and QR codes for the items you have added.
+You may print these out and apply them to your physical items.

 {% include data-management-web-ui/bulk-add-index.html %}